AdaCore/spark2014/docs/ug/gnatprove.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the presence of abstract state declared by the user, |GNATprove| generates
-data and information contracts which take abstract state into account.
+data and flow dependencies which take abstract state into account.

 For example, take unit ``Gen_Global`` previously seen, where an abstract state
 ``State`` is defined for package ``Gen_Abstract_Global``, and refined into